shivamjgandhi/Obsidian/Main/Papers/September 2021/Discovery and inhibition of an interspecies gut bacterial pathway for Levadopa metabolism.md

 - The gut microbial species identity is often not predictive of metabolic functions
 - Pos.
 506 ~ metabolism or not
 - E. lenta led to the production of m-tyramine from dopamine
-- [[Small intestinal]]l tyrDC abundance correlates with plasma L-dopa levels
+- [[Small intestine]] tyrDC abundance correlates with plasma L-dopa levels
 - Pyridoxal phosphate = active form of vitamin B6.
 Some tyrosine decarboxylase is pyridoxal phosphate dependent --> diet mechanism on dopamine

 **Possible things to investigate**